 By completing the undergraduate degree during the first three years and the master's degree in years four and five, you will leave IWU with a smaller debt-load than peers taking a total of 7-8 years to complete similar degrees.
-Students recognized as Kern Scholars also receive a $15,000 undergraduate scholarship ($3,000 per year renewable for three years) to help offset additional expenses incurred by taking summer courses along with a 44% discount for years 4 and 5 during the master's portion of the program.
+Students accepted into the program are eligible to be considered for the following Kern Scholarships: an undergraduate loan-grant of up to $3,000 per year renewable for three years to help offset additional expenses incurred by taking summer courses and a graduate scholarship of up to $2,400 per semester for years 4 and 5 during the master's portion of the program.
 All of this combined means students will have less debt load than the average student graduating with only a bachelor's degree.

 One of the biggest frustrations a new grad faces is the phrase "experience required."
 Students exiting the Kern Program will receive over twelve months of hands-on practical ministry experience.
 In addition to the practical ministry experience every undergraduate Christian ministries student receives, an intense summer internship will be completed during the third undergraduate summer.
 Finally, you will spend your fifth year in a 12-month residency at one of the churches we have identified as a "teaching church."
 Upon completion of the program, you can confidently apply for positions requiring experience.